akkefa/ml-notes/docs/probability/continuous_distributions.md

 - many real-world phenomena involve random quantities that are approximately normal
 - it plays a crucial role in the Central Limit Theorem, one of the fundamental results in statistics;
 - its great analytical tractability makes it very popular in statistical modelling.

+The following variables are close to normally distributed variables:

+1. Height of a population
+2. Blood pressure of adult human
+3. Position of a particle that experiences diffusion
+4. Measurement errors
+5. Residuals in regression
+6. Shoe size of a population
+7. Amount of time it takes for employees to reach home
+8. A large number of educational measures

 ### PDF